uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

   implementations shall be :capterm:`immutable <immutability>`.

 .. warning::
-  Table can represent not a datasets only - it can be a matrix, a vector (if number of columns :math:`p = 1`), even a single value.
+  A table can represent not only a dataset, but also a matrix, a vector (if number of columns :math:`p = 1`), and even a single value (:math:`n = 1, p = 1`).

-  When table represent a dataset, the table rows represent dataset observations, and columns represent features according to the :txtref:`dataset` definition.
+  When a table represents a dataset, its rows represent observations in the dataset, and its columns represent features, according to the :txtref:`dataset` definition.

 This concept has different logical organization and physical :capterm:`format of the data <data format>`:

 - Logically, a table contains :math:`n` rows and :math:`p` columns.
-  Every column may have its own type of data values and set of allowed operations on them.
+  Every column may have its own type of data values and a set of allowed operations.

 - Physically, a table can be organized in different ways: as a :capterm:`homogeneous <homogeneous data>`, :capterm:`contiguous <contiguous data>` array of bytes, as a :capterm:`heterogeneous <heterogeneous data>` list of arrays of different :capterm:`data types <data type>`, in a compressed-sparse-row format.
-Physical amount of bytes needed to store the data differ from the number of elements :math:`n \times p` within a table.
+The number of bytes needed to store the data differ from the number of elements :math:`n \times p` within a table.

 For details, see :txtref:`tables` section.